 So many IELTS candidates have asked me this question when they couldn't clear their writing hurdle.
-They are mostly those who either need to score a 7 in each of the 4 modules or aspirants requiring the minimum score that qualifies for the Canada Express Entry Programme: 8,7,7,7 - with 8-band being in Listening and 7-band each in Speaking, Reading, and Writing.
-And my answer has always been the same: if you followed certain things, you should send your paper for a remark.
-Else, forget it and go back to the drawing board.
+They are mostly those who either need to score a 7 in each of the 4 modules, or aspirants requiring the minimum score that qualifies for the Canada Express Entry Programme: 8,7,7,7 - with 8-band being in Listening and 7-band each in Speaking, Reading, and Writing.
+And my answer has always been the same: if you have a certain flair for writing and followed certain principles, you should stand a strong chance of getting a 7-band score in your Writing module.
+And sending your paper for a remark may not be a bad idea at all.
+Else forget it, and go back to the drawing board.

 First, you must understand that it is not necessary that you should get a 7 in writing just because you did so well in the other three modules.
 Writing is an altogether different kettle of fish and you have to follow the basic principles of good writing to secure your required band in this module.

 1. Did you attend to everything that you were expected to do?

 In both the Letter/Report and the Essay?
 The former, for instance, instructs you to perform specific tasks.
 In the case of Report Writing, it will be as under: